 This guide should be used after you have already conducted a Content Audit and have decided to consolidate some pages.
+What is a Content Audit?
 There are many ways to consolidate content, each with their strengths and weaknesses.
 I will discuss which method is best for each situation below.

 As a reminder, when performing a Content Audit according to these instructions, each URL typically gets labeled with one of these three recommended actions: Improve, Remove or Leave As-Is.